 - Mechanical and Automatic in Lost River Review (print and online, Fall 2015)

 - Clark has a Plan and Death of a Superhero in Yellow Chair Review

 - Things Found Along Boyer Road Between El Dorado, KS and the Dump in TAB: The Journal of Poetry and Poetics

 - Why the Frog Rejected the Princess in Young Ravens Literary Review

 “Shadow or the Self: Neil Gaiman and Social Media.”
 The Artistry of Neil Gaiman, Eds.
 Joseph Michael Sommers and Kyle Evelet.
 Jackson: U of Mississippi Press , 2019.

 “The Power of the Perky: The Feminist Rhetoric of Death.”
 Death, Desire, Fury, and Delirium: Feminism in the Worlds of Neil Gaiman.
 Eds.
 Aaron Drucker and Tara Prescott.
 Jefferson NC: McFarland, 2012.

 Computers and Composition Online.
-Senior Editor, August 2002 – present.
+Acquisitions Editor 2016 – present.
+Senior Editor, August 2002 – 2016.
 One of the founding editors at CCO’s present location.
 Duties include solicitation of new work at conferences, editorial review of submitted work, web-authoring occasional reviews for text authors, and editorial supervision for articles personally solicited.